Frequently Asked Questions

 Q: Can we use single kayaks?

 A: We use double kayaks for all of our tours but we are happy to provide single kayaks, when they are available, to experienced sea kayakers.
-Because our single kayaks are very narrow and tippy we ask that guests who use single kayaks be experienced in cold water self-rescue techniques.
+We cannot guarantee that we will have a single kayak available for your tour without confirming ahead of time.
+Also, because our single kayaks are very narrow and tippy we ask that guests who use single kayaks be experienced in cold water self-rescue techniques.

 Q: Will the kayak tip over?